vulpemventures/banco/README.md

 ### 🍔 TL;DR

-It requires two transactions, one to fund the "contract" and another to either "fulfill" or "cancel".
-Anybody can fulfill the contract, but only the maker can cancel it.
-The contract enforces with a covenants on the value, the asset and the script that must be present in the transaction to be fulfill-ed.
+It requires two transactions, one to **fund** the "trade contract" and another to either **fulfill** or **cancel** it.
+*Anyone* can fulfill the contract, but only the maker can cancel it.
+The contract enforces that the first output has the requested value, asset and script in the spending transaction.

 <div style="display: flex; justify-content: center;">
   <img src="non-interactive-atomic-swaps.png" alt="diagram">
 </div>

+In-depth explanation and comparisons with other trading protocols can be found in the [protocol](./PROTOCOL.md) document.

 ## Why?